G.S. Iraklis Thessaloniki (men's basketball)

+Iraklis B.C. is a Greek professional basketball club based in the city of Thessaloniki, Macedonia, Greece.
+Created in 1921, it serves as the professional men's basketball department of the multisports club of G.S.
+Iraklis Thessalonikis.
+The club's colors are blue and white, inspired by the flag of Greece.
+They play their home matches at Ivanofeio Sports Arena.
+As of 2025, the club competes in the first–tier level Greek Basketball League.

-The team's colors are blue and white.
-Iraklis won the Greek National Championship in 1928 and 1935, and has also reached the Greek Cup final three times.
-Some of the greatest players in Greek, European and worldwide basketball have played for Iraklis over the years including: Lefteris Kakiousis, Jure Zdovc, James Donaldson, Walter Berry, Xavier McDaniel, Roy Tarpley, Nikos Chatzivrettas, Vasily Karasev, Lazaros Papadopoulos, Dimitris Diamantidis and Sofoklis Schortsanitis.
+Iraklis Thessaloniki won the Greek National Championship in 1928 and 1935, and also reached the Greek Cup final three times.
+Some of the greatest players in Greek, European and worldwide basketball have played for Iraklis Thessaloniki over the years including: Lefteris Kakiousis, Jure Zdovc, James Donaldson, David Ancrum, Walter Berry, Xavier McDaniel, Roy Tarpley, Nikos Chatzivrettas, Vasily Karasev, Lazaros Papadopoulos, Dimitris Diamantidis and Sofoklis Schortsanitis.

 History

-The Iraklis parent athletic club was founded in 1908, and initially featured football.
+The parent sporting club of G.S.
+Iraklis Thessalonikis was founded on 29 November 1908, and initially featured football.
 The club was named after Heracles (or Hercules), the mythical Greek demigod.
 The basketball team of Iraklis was established in 1921.

 Iraklis won the inaugural Greek League championship in 1928.
-To win the championship, Iraklis had to eliminate AEK Athens and Near East, before beating VAO in the championship game.
+To win the championship, Iraklis had to eliminate A.E.K. and Near East, before beating V.A.O. in the championship game.
 The team won its second Greek championship in 1935.
-Also in the team's history, three times Iraklis finished in second place in the Greek Championship (1936, 1962, and 1964), three times Iraklis has been a Greek Cup Finalist (1981, 1994, and 1996), and two times Iraklis made it to the semifinals of the European 2nd-tier level league Cup Winners' Cup.
+Also in the team's history, Iraklis has thrice finished in second place in the Greek Championship (1936, 1962, and 1964), twice been a Greek Cup finalist (1981, 1994, and 1996), and twice made it to the semifinals of the European 2nd-tier level league Cup Winners Cup.

 Iraklis reached the semifinals of the 1994–95 FIBA European Cup, where they competed against Taugrés.
 Iraklis won the first game 79–78, but lost the next two games, to be eliminated 2–1 in a best of three series.
-In 1996, an Iraklis team led by former NBA players Xavier McDaniel and Roy Tarpley, reached the Greek Cup Final Four.
-By beating Apollon Patras in the semifinal, Iraklis reached the final, where it then lost 85–74 to Panathinaikos.
+In 1996, an Iraklis team led by former N.B.A. players Xavier McDaniel and Roy Tarpley, reached the Greek Cup Final Four.
+By beating Apollon Patra in the semifinal, Iraklis reached the final, where it then lost 85–74 to Panathinaikos.
 Iraklis has also twice competed in the top European continental competitions.
-The club played in the European top-tier level European Champions' Cup in the 1995–96 season, and also competed in the FIBA SuproLeague during the 2000–01 season.
+The club played in the European top-tier level European Champions Cup in the 1995–96 season, and also competed in the FIBA SuproLeague during the 2000–01 season.